The Merry Nibelung

 Lyndon McNall as Tschekko

-Siddhartha Misra as Berko
+Siddhartha Misra (debut) as Berko

 Gabor Kari as Baron Karl Liebenberg

-James Batt, music director, piano
+James Batt, music director and pianist

 Pick of the week - Michael Harrington, Philadelphia Inquirer